 More importantly, the LLC is not liable for the penalties imposed.
 Instead, the entity’s members are personally responsible for the debt imposed by the delinquent annual report.

-It’s also important to properly dissolve registration of your LLC in any other states according to those states’ regulations.
+It’s also important to properly dissolve the registration of your LLC in any other state according to those states’ regulations.
 Failure to properly terminate in other states obligates you to continue paying annual report fees and minimum business taxes.
-If you fail to comply, your LLC may be subject to penalties.
+If you fail to comply, your Texas LLC may be subject to penalties.

 Therefore, it’s important to contact a qualified business law attorney to guide you through the LLC dissolution process in Texas.
 An attorney ensures no remaining obligations exist and that your dissolution is completed correctly.